-The RIO may establish reasonable conditions to ensure such confidentiality, including, but not limited to, a requirement that the recipient first sign a confidentiality agreement; or the RIO may use other measures (such as requiring the viewing of the report and evidence under RIO or DORIC supervision), in order to protect the confidentiality of the report.
+The RIO may establish reasonable conditions to ensure such confidentiality, including but not limited to, a requirement that the recipient first sign a confidentiality agreement; or the RIO may use other measures (such as requiring the viewing of the report and evidence under RIO or director of ORIC supervision) in order to protect the confidentiality of the report.

 Final Investigation Report to the Deciding Official

-After any comments by the respondent (and/or the complainant) have been received and any necessary changes have been made to the report, the investigation committee will transmit to the VPAA&P as the Deciding Official the final report, with attachments, including any comments received from the respondent and from the complainant.
+After any comments by the respondent (or the complainant) have been received and any necessary changes have been made to the report, the investigation committee will transmit the final report, with attachments to the provost and vice president for Academic Affairs, as deciding official, including any comments received from the respondent and from the complainant.

-The investigation committee members may also suggest separately any recommendations for the VPAA&P to consider as administrative actions to redress the consequence of any research misconduct, if demonstrated.
-These may include recommendations for correction, retraction, or withdrawal of publications, manuscripts, and/or funding proposals, or for other personnel actions (e.g., reprimand, demotion, termination, revocation of degree, etc.).
+The investigation committee members may also separately suggest any recommendations for the provost and vice president for Academic Affairs to consider as administrative actions to redress the consequence of any research misconduct, if demonstrated.
+These may include recommendations for correction, retraction, or withdrawal of publications, manuscripts, and funding proposals, or for other personnel actions (e.g., reprimand, demotion, termination, revocation of degree, etc.).

 The investigating committee may consult with its legal counsel at any phase during the investigatory process.

 Review by Deciding Official of Investigation Report and Recommendations